 Those who survived, however, made it out alive because Lt.
-Colonel Darke led one last desperate charge through the Indian line, opening a hole through which the panicked soldiers could flee.
+Colonel Darke led one last desperate charge through the Indian line, opening a hole through which the panicking soldiers could flee.
 Darke himself was wounded in the leg.
 His son, Captain Joseph Darke, was shot in the head and would die after a month of “unparalleled suffering.”
-He returned home just in time to witness the death of another of his three sons.
-Darke’s last surviving son died five years later, leaving the hero with no one to carry on his name—something that bothered him greatly.
+Colonel Darke returned home just in time to witness the death of another of his three sons.
+(Darke’s last surviving son died five years later, leaving the hero with no one to carry on his name—something that bothered him greatly.)

 I recently stopped in Darkesville (now in West Virginia) to look around.
-For the casual observer, there is little to distinguish the village from more modern development along the road (Route 11) north and south of town.
-Even the state historic marker appears to be missing.
-I wasn’t able to find General Darke’s Headquarters, though I was later able to find its apparent location on a map.
+For the casual observer, there is little to distinguish the village from more modern development along the road (Route 11).
+The state historic marker appears to be missing and I wasn’t able to find General Darke’s Headquarters, though I was later able to find its apparent location on a map.

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
 Its ten companies formed near the frontier, from the Cumberland Gap to Pittsburgh.